jlegatheaux/RC2020-assignments/assignment-3/README.md

 ```

-As you can see in the COncurret EchoServer, the connections from clients are served through the thread **servthread**.
+As you can see in the Concurret EchoServer, the connections from clients are served through the thread **servthread** as defined in [**ServiceHandler.java**](./exemplo1/ServiceHandler.java).
-The ServiceHandler class as an Helper class is below.
-As you can see it uses again the initial **ConnectonHandler** above,
+The ServiceHandler class, as an Helper class then uses again the initial [**ConnectonHandler**](./exemplo1/ConnectionHandler.java) used by the non concurrent EchoServer,
 but now the client connections are handled in parrallel.

 ```